hrkloeck/RFIWIPER/README.md

 python SKAMPI_RFI_WIPER.py --DATA_FILE=EDD_2023-08-07T15_07_54.890197UTC_tnEks.hdf5 --USE_SCAN="['000']" --USE_DATA="['P0']" --FG_WT_SMOOTHING_SIGMA=6 --PROCESSING_TYPE=FAST --PLOT_WATERFALL
 ```

-Note this process took 158 secounds to complete the masking for the FAST processing
+Note this process took 158 seconds to complete the masking for the FAST processing
 type.
 In case you are using survey scans and the individual times differ quite a lot,
 you may want to invest the time.